What is Brute-force attack?

-A Bruteforce attack is when the attacker will try a set of combinations to try to get into an account.
-Let’s say that the key is a shape.
-Then the attacker will try all existing geometrical shapes until it opens.
+A Brute-force attack is when the attacker will try a set of combinations to try to get into an account.

-Similarly, an attacker will use dictionaries, numbers, a combination of letters and words, or even known passwords as it’s own database to crack the code.
+An attacker will use known passwords, dictionaries, numbers, a combination of letters and words, to crack the password.

 Some companies to avoid such attacks will make the login rest for a couple of seconds, or even minutes in case a wrong password is inputted.